-But here’s a secret: This simple wellness technique has been used since Ancient Greece to improve healing.
+But here’s a secret: This simple wellness technique has improved healing since Ancient Greece.
 Now, growing evidence suggests vibration therapy may be the key to enhancing your fitness, bone health, and overall well-being.

-First, the potential benefits are vast.
-Research suggests vibration training may help build muscle strength, improve bone density, enhance mobility, and even reduce Parkinson’s symptoms.
-And second, vibration training is a user-friendly and cost-effective treatment solution.
-Sonic vibration machines are fast becoming new additions in wellness clinics and homes throughout the country.
+The potential benefits are vast.
+Research suggests vibration therapy may help build muscle strength, improve bone density, enhance mobility, and even reduce Parkinson’s symptoms.

 What Is Vibration Therapy?

 Vibration therapy is a holistic approach that uses vibration to improve well-being and promote healing.
 Vibration waves are delivered through the body via a vibration plate or machine.

 For example, a vibration platform sends energy waves through the entire body.
 This is referred to as whole-body vibration therapy.
 This wave energy is then transferred to your body’s muscles.

 Gentle vibrations stimulate muscle contractions and engage a broad range of muscle groups.
 Further, this exercise helps promote strength, flexibility, balance, and mobility.